zurb/F5-accessibility-audit/readme.md

 ## Modals (General Gotchas)
-- `role=alertdialog` makes sense for these elements since they are important for the user to acknowledge before proceding further alone the document.
+- `role=alertdialog` makes sense for these elements since they are important for the user to acknowledge before proceeding further alone the document.
 - Accordingly, this then focuses us to make sure we have JS to make sure other things aren't focusable until modals are  closed.